hammerheim-game/hammerheim-rules/5-warbands.md

 important Skaven.
 Profile M WS BS S T W I A Ld
 6 3 3 5 5 3 4 3 4
-Weapons/Armour: Jaws, claws and brute force!
-Rat Ogres can never use weapons or armour.
+Weapons/Armor: Jaws, claws and brute force!
+Rat Ogres can never use weapons or armor.
 Special Rules
 Fear: Rat Ogres are so frightening they cause fear.
 Stupidity: A Rat Ogre is subject to stupidity unless a Skaven